-The third issue (SC #143), a brown-carmine three-cent stamp, depicts the Parliament Building in Ottawa.
+The third issue (SC #143), a brown-carmine three-cent stamp, depicts the Parliament Buildings in Ottawa.
 Situated on Parliament Hill, Parliament’s Centre Block overlooks the Ottawa River.
 The building contains the House of Commons, the Senate and the parliamentary offices.

-The fourth stamp, this a violet five-cent issue (SC #144), shows Sir Wilfrid Laurier, Canada’s seventh prime minister and the first French-Canadian prime minister (1896-1911).
+The fourth stamp, a violet five-cent issue (SC #144), shows Sir Wilfrid Laurier, Canada’s seventh prime minister and the first French-Canadian prime minister (1896-1911).

 Born in 1841 in the village of St. Lin, Qué., Laurier entered Parliament in 1874.
 Three years later, he became a member of the Dominion cabinet before eventually becoming prime minister in 1896.

 In 1897, Queen Victoria knighted Laurier while he was attending ceremonies in connection with the Diamond Jubilee of the Queen’s accession to the throne.
 He died during the winter of 1919 and was buried in Notre Dame Cemetery, Ottawa.

 The series’ fifth issue, a dark blue 12-cent stamp (SC #145), depicts a map of Canada in 1867 and 1927 with light blue shading symbolizing the country’s coast-to-coast expansion.

 As Canadian society reels in response to widespread concerns about racism, the country’s 153rd anniversary is taking on a different feel than it has in years and decades past.